ProgrammeVitam/mailextract/eng.README.rst

---loglevel          event level to log (SEVERE| WARNING| INFO| FINE| FINER| FINEST) --namesshortened    generate short directories and files names --warning           generate warning when there's a problem on a message (otherwise log at FINEST level) -l                  access account and list folders (no drop options) -z                  access account and list folders and there statistics (no drop options)
+--loglevel          event level to log (SEVERE| WARNING| INFO| FINE| FINER| FINEST) --namesshortened    generate short directories and files names --warning           generate warning when there's a problem on a message (otherwise log at FINEST level) -x					extract
+-l                  access account and list folders (no drop options) -z                  access account and list folders and there statistics (no drop options)

+To be noted: When no -x, -l or -z option is set, the graphic interface is opened

 Long options can be reduced to short ones (for example -h is equivalent to --help)